sixtusagbo/learn_js/counter/README.md

 # Counter
-I used this app to earn about closures in JavaScript.
+I used this app to learn about closures in JavaScript.

 ## Closures syntax
 ```js